Botswana

 Drone Importation Regulations:

-• Certified passport copies of the applicant
+• Certified passport copy

 • Fingerprint clearance from Botswana Police Services

-• Copy of RPA (Remotely Piloted Aircraft) user manual available at CAAB offices
+• Copy of the RPA user manual

 Permit Issuance: